BFA in Musical Theatre

-At Southeast, we have one of the nation’s only campuses dedicated to the arts.
+At SEMO, we have one of the nation’s only campuses dedicated to the arts.
 The Southeast River Campus is home to the Jeanine Larson Dobbins Conservatory of Theatre & Dance and provides unique opportunities to students pursuing a career in the performing arts.
 From main stage theatre productions, master classes, summer intensive programs, a showcase in NYC or Los Angeles, and so much more, come see why we are ranked the #1 undergraduate theatre program in the state of Missouri and ranked in the top 30 programs in the nation!

-• Training.
+• Training .
 Study with experienced faculty and staff in the areas of acting, singing, and dancing for live theatre, film, and television.

 • Performance.
 Opportunities to perform in world-class venues in four mainstage theatre productions, one mainstage dance concert, two second stage theatre productions, and one second stage dance concert, as well as a host of one-acts, readings, cabarets, improv shows, and so on.